 The English major at Boston College is designed to introduce students to a wide range of expression in the literary traditions of the past and present.
 It aims to help undergraduate students develop a strengthened ability to work critically and sensitively with texts in poetry and prose, to write with clarity and grace, and to articulate judgments about literature with an awareness of various critical approaches.
 English majors will become familiar with some of the major developments in the history of British and American literature and will have the opportunity to choose from an array of courses covering topics from the medieval period to contemporary cultural studies to a range of transnational literature written in English.

-By the successful completion of the English major at Boston College, students will be able to demonstrate:
+By the successful completion of the English major at BC, students will be able to demonstrate:

 - an ability to write clear, coherent, organized, and stylistically correct papers;